Aurora marble Rosa Portogallo (Portguese Pink Marble)

 MORE INFO

 The pink Aurora marble from Portugal by bildhau can vary greatly in colour depending on the block and origin.
-The colour spectrum of this interesting sculptor's stone ranges from cream to light pink to very bold pink.
-Some stones have hardly any veins, others have clearly pronounced dark grey veins, some have red veins and clouds and some have grey quartz inclusions.
+The colour spectrum of this interesting sculptor's stone ranges from cream to pale pink to very strong pink.
+Some stones have hardly any veins, others have clearly pronounced dark grey veins, some have red veins and clouds, some have grey quartz inclusions.

 TECHNICAL DETAILS